 Jaeseok Lee is a South Korean, 2020 ESSEC Global MBA Alumnus with an appetite for retail.
-Having had a broad experience in the fashion retail industry beforehand, he realized the one thing that motivated him the most was luxury retail, and that the ESSEC Global MBA helped him find the dream job.
-Today, Jaeseok works as a Senior Retail Strategy Development Professional at Chanel Korea.
-In spite of the covid-19 pandemic, he describes his time at ESSEC in 3 words...
+Born and raised in South Korea and with broad professional experience in the fashion retail industry, Lee sought a program that could take his career in luxury to the next level.
+He set his sights on the ESSEC Global MBA and graduated in 2020.
+The program helped Lee land his dream job: Today, he works as a Senior Retail Strategy Development Professional at Chanel Korea.
+Despite the challenges of being in a Global MBA program during the Covid-19 pandemic, he describes his time at ESSEC in these 3 words:

 My professional career started at LG Fashion, the biggest fashion conglomerate in South Korea, where I worked in retail planning for four years, and then switched to merchandising.
-It was quite an opportunity… However, what I really wanted to work in was luxury retail, which is why I applied to the Global MBA in Luxury Brand Management program at ESSEC.
+It was an excellent opportunity.
+However, what I really wanted to do was to work in luxury retail, which is why I applied to the Global MBA in Luxury Brand Management program at ESSEC.

-What was your source of motivation to integrate the Global MBA program?
+What motivated you to choose the ESSEC Global MBA program?

-I had been in contact with the alumni, more specifically with people who have completed the program I was considering, and I noticed how they successfully changed their career paths after the program.
-I witnessed exactly what I seeked in terms of professional development, and I decided to participate in a masterclass in Seoul to get familiarized with the school.
-I met Prof. Denis Morriset there, and I have admired him ever since… I definitely wanted to be a student of his.
+I had been in contact with several alumni and was motivated by their success in changing career paths after the program.
+This was exactly what I sought in terms of professional development, and I decided to participate in a masterclass in Seoul to get to know the program better.
+I met Professor Denis Morriset there and I have admired him ever since.
+I knew I wanted the opportunity to be one of his students.

-My plan back then was getting to work in Paris after the program, as I wanted to experience working abroad and getting that international point of view, and in the long run, I wanted to go back to South Korea and land a good position in luxury retail as I wasn’t sure to get a role in South Korea immediately - but I was wrong and was thrilled to be offered a role in Retail Strategy at Chanel in South Korea.
+My initial plan was to work in Paris after the program, as I wanted to experience working abroad and getting an international perspective.
+And of course, when it comes to luxury fashion, Paris is a great place to be.
+In the long run, I wanted to return to South Korea and land a respectable position in luxury retail.
+I also thought I might need an intermediary step before getting my dream role back home, but I was wrong: After completing the ESSEC MBA, I was thrilled to be offered a role in Retail Strategy at Chanel in South Korea.

 Best moment(s) in the program?

-The Capstone Projectwas the most important and rigorous part of the program, and to me, it was an inspiring experience.
-The pandemic brought massive cancellations of almost all other activities, like boutique internships and visits, so this project became more valuable to me than ever before.
+The Capstone Project was the most important and rigorous part of the program, and to me, it was an inspiring experience.
+The pandemic brought massive cancellations of almost all other activities, like internships and visits, so this project was incredibly valuable to me.

 My team worked with Duty Free Shopping (DFS), and the project consisted of setting a new strategic approach for La Samaritaine.
-It was extremely intensive, but I never let it devour me.
-In the end, me and my team got wonderful feedback, and we learned a lot in the process.
+It was extremely intensive, but I never let it take over my life.
+In the end, my team and I got wonderful feedback and we learned a lot in the process.

-What was the most valuable aspect of studying the MBA at ESSEC?
+What was the most valuable aspect of being an ESSEC MBA participant?

-The Global MBA program has opened many new doors for my future, and it was the gateway to my dream job that I never thought I would have.
-It introduced me to a lot of amazing people that I care a lot about.
-They helped me blend in and become a part of this awesome international experience.
+The Global MBA program opened many doors for my future.
+It was the gateway to the dream job that I never thought I would have.
+It introduced me to a lot of amazing people who are now a part of my life.
+They helped me participate in and appreciate this amazing international experience.

 I started working at Chanel Korea in their F&BP division as a Senior Retail Strategy Development Professional.
-I organize all strategies related to retail, and I also plan and operate launching new boutiques.
-In recent years, building Omnichannel strategies also became essential to the luxury world, so cultivating the environment and designing the future are also my priorities.
+I organize all strategies related to retail, and I also plan and operate the launch of new boutiques.
+In recent years, building omnichannel strategies has become essential to the luxury world, so cultivating the environment and designing the future are also among my priorities.

-What skillsets did you develop for employment in the luxury sector?
+What skillsets did ESSEC help you develop for employment in the luxury sector?

 Two main things.
 Understanding customers in the luxury world, and being “attractive” to employers.
-Knowing your audience is the very basic of business.
-At the same time, catching your potential employers’ attention is also key.
-I learned to be the candidate they are looking for thanks to all the experiences and exchanges inside the classroom.
+Knowing your audience is the very core of business and att the same time, catching your potential employers’ attention is also key.
+I learned to be what they are looking for thanks to all the experiences and exchanges inside the classroom.

 What’s your advice to future applicants?

-Apply to this program if you want new doors to open up and if you want to choose the right professional path in Luxury.
-This program will give you an international point of view, and you will learn so many valuable things and meet amazing people.
+If you want new doors to open for you and if you want to choose the right professional path in Luxury, apply to this program.
+It will give you an international point of view.
+You will learn so many valuable things and meet amazing people.